-- Antenatal Fetal Monitoring: An infant may be monitored closely once the due date has passed in order to detect any signs of distress.
+- Antenatal Fetal Monitoring: An infant may be monitored closely once the due date passes in order to detect any signs of distress.
 AAFP doesn’t recommend antenatal fetal monitoring until the 42nd week pregnancy.

 - Contraction Stress Test: A contraction stress test will provide Oxycontin to the mother in an attempt to start contractions.
-The medicine is usually administered intravenously.
+Doctors generally prescribe the medication for intravenous use.

 - Labor Induction: It’s often difficult to determine the best time to induce labor, but if the results of the previously mentioned treatment options indicate fetal distress, physicians will normally induce labor.
 Labor induction can include a scheduled C-section or medication applied to the cervix that promotes contractions.

-It’s important to note that labor induction comes with its own health risks, such as low fetal heart rate, excessive maternal bleeding, and umbilical cord problems.
-However, in most cases, labor induction greatly outweighs the risks associated with allowing the pregnancy to continue if the infant is in distress.
+It’s important to note that labor induction comes with its own health risks.
+These include low fetal heart rate, excessive maternal bleeding and umbilical cord problems.
+However, in most cases, labor induction greatly outweighs the risks of allowing the pregnancy to continue if the infant is in distress.